Addressing Data Gaps

-- Phase 1 started in March 2013 and it is focused on the exposures of G-SIBs to their largest counterparties and to major risk dimensions, with a harmonized collection and pooling of improved consolidated data on largest bilateral counterparty credit relationships with banks and non-banks, as well as their consolidated aggregated exposures;
+Phase 1 started in March 2013 and focused on the exposures of G-SIBs to their largest counterparties and to major risk dimensions, with a harmonised collection and pooling of improved consolidated data on largest bilateral counterparty credit relationships with banks and non-banks, as well as their consolidated aggregated exposures;

-- Phase 2 will start in mid-2015, filling a substantial data gap by adding granular information on G-SIBs’ bilateral liabilities, to assess the concentration of their largest funding providers (banks and non-banks) and their major funding dependencies (e.g. use of wholesale funding);
+Phase 2 started in 2015, filling a substantial data gap by adding granular information on G-SIBs’ bilateral liabilities, to assess the concentration of their largest funding providers (banks and non-banks) and their major funding dependencies (e.g. use of wholesale funding);

 Phase 3 will include a common template with granular and comparable aggregate consolidated balance sheet data with details by country, sector, instrument, currency and maturity.
 The template was finalised in 2016 and quarterly reporting is now being phased-in and expected to be fully up and running in most jurisdictions with data as of 2018 Q1.